Technosoft2000/docker-calibre-web/README.md

 ## Updates ##

-**2017-03-21 - v1.1.1**
- * added creation of gdrive.db symlink at /books/gdrive.db for external access like backup possibility

-**2017-03-20 - v1.1.0**
- * added the optional Google Drive integration
- * added creation of app.db symlink at /books/app.db for external access like backup possibility

-**2017-03-11 - v1.0.0**
+**2017-05-28 - v1.1.2**

- * calibre-web image is based now on ```technosoft2000/alpine-base:3.5-1.0.0```
- * updated Dockerfile to the latest state needed to run Calibre Web (Latest commit dbf07cb) correctly
+ * upgrade to __Alpine 3.6__ (new base image [technosoft2000/alpine-base:3.6-1](https://hub.docker.com/r/technosoft2000/alpine-base/))

+For previous changes see at [full changelog](CHANGELOG.md).

 ## Features ##

  * running Calibre Web under its own user (not root)
  * changing of the UID and GID for the Calibre Web user
+ * no usage of NGINX inside the container, only the Calibre Web application is served as single application without any supervisor
+ * __HINT:__ if you need SSL support similiar to the original Docker Container [janeczku/calibre-web](https://hub.docker.com/r/janeczku/calibre-web/) then use an additional NGINX or Apache HTTP Server as Reverse-Proxy, e.g see [jwilder/nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy/)
+ * Google Drive integration is included
+ * creation of gdrive.db symlink at `/books/gdrive.db` for external access like backup possibility
+ * creation of app.db symlink at `/books/app.db` for external access like backup possibility

 ## Configuration at first launch ''
  1. Point your browser to `http://hostname:<HTTP PORT>` e.g. `http://hostname:8083`